Waterboarding: Vietnam War

 Waterboarding was designated as illegal by U.S. generals in the Vietnam War.
-On 21 January 1968, The Washington Post published a controversial front-page photograph of two U.S soldiers and one South Vietnamese soldier participating in the waterboarding of a North Vietnamese POW near Da Nang.
+On 21 January 1968, The Washington Post published a controversial front-page photograph of two U.S. soldiers and one South Vietnamese soldier participating in the waterboarding of a North Vietnamese POW near Da Nang.
 The article described the practice as "fairly common".
 The photograph led to the soldier being court-martialled by a U.S. military court within one month of its publication, and he was discharged from the army.
 Another waterboarding photograph of the same scene, referred to as "water torture" in the caption, is also exhibited in the War Remnants Museum in Ho Chi Minh City.
 After reports by Lieutenant Colonel Anthony Herbert, investigators confirmed that military interrogators of the 173rd Airborne Brigade "repeatedly beat prisoners, tortured them with electric shocks and forced water down their throats".
 Interrogators employed a technique called the "water rag", which involved pouring water onto a rag covering the captive's nose and mouth.

-Chile
+Pinochet dictatorship in Chile

 Based on the testimonies from more than 35,000 victims of the Pinochet regime, the Chilean Commission on Political Imprisonment and Torture concluded that provoking a near-death experience by waterboarding is torture.